Fair Rental Days vs. Personal Use Days for Real Estate Taxes

 What is a Schedule E form, and why is it relevant?

 Schedule E is a tax form landlords use to report rental income and expenses to the Internal Revenue Service (IRS).
+Understanding and claiming tax deductions is vital for rental property owners when filling out Schedule E, as it allows them to maximize deductible expenses such as depreciation of rental property and understand the impact of personal use on tax benefits.

-On Schedule E, you'll need to report the rental income you received, mortgage interest paid and any related deductible expenses — as well as the total days your property was available for rent or used for personal purposes.
+On Schedule E, you’ll need to report the rental income you received, mortgage interest paid, and any related deductible expenses — as well as the total days your property was available for rent or used for personal purposes.

 How to report fair rental days and personal use days on Schedule E